FarmBot-Docs/farmbot-express/v1.1/manufacturing/pre-assembly/cross-slide-z-axis.md

 # Step 5: Attach the z-axis hardstops

-Attach the two [[z-axis hardstops]] to the back side of the [[z-axis extrusion]] using [[M5 x 10mm screws]] and **drop-in tee nuts**.
+Attach the two [[z-axis hardstops]] to the back side of the [[z-axis extrusion]] using [[M5 x 10mm screws]] and [[10mm nut bars]].
 The lower hardstop should be positioned 120mm above the bottom of the extrusion.
 The upper hardstop should be positioned 200mm below the top of the extrusion.

 ![z axis hardstops](_images/z_axis_hardstops.png)